Yaya Bey

 Hidaiyah "Yaya" Bey is an American R&B musician from Queens.

 History

 Bey released her first album in 2020 titled Madison Tapes.
-Bey released an EP titled The Things I Can't Take With Me the following year, through Big Dada.
+Bey released an EP titled The Things I Can't Take with Me the following year, through Big Dada.
 Bey released her second full-length album on June 16, 2022.
-The album received "Best New Music" from Pitchfork upon release.
+The album received a score rating of 8.6 from Pitchfork upon release.

 Personal life

 Bey is the daughter of hip-hop artist Grand Daddy I.U.